silvandeleemput/metaimage/README.md

 ## Disclaimer

-This is my first Odin project which I created in my spare time to learn Odin and low-level programming and is inteded to be used in other projects.
-Suggestions or improvements are welcome.
-Although the main functionality of the library is covered by tests, use at your own risk!
+This project began as a learning exercise in Odin and low-level programming, with the goal of creating a lightweight library for working efficiently with MetaImages—without the need for ITK/SimpleITK bindings.
+While I’m pleased with the results, I welcome feedback, suggestions, and improvements.

+The library’s core features are covered by tests; however, it is provided as is, and you should use it at your own risk.

 ### Limitations
 * No support for MetaImage files with multiple external data files, i.e. ElementDataFile can either be LOCAL or a filename pointing to a single data file (.raw/.zraw)